 - Wellness centers

-If you want to get into Florida State University College of Medicine, you will need a competitive GPA, MCAT score, and complete a bachelor’s degree.
+If you want to get into FSU medical school, you will need a competitive GPA, MCAT score, and complete a bachelor’s degree.

 Your degree will need to include several science subjects so you can be prepared to study medicine.
 At the FSU medical school, you can choose from different majors and specialties that interest you the most.